 Three Components Make the Mediterranean Diet Easy to Follow:

-• Flexibility.
-If you can’t find one particular ingredient for a recipe, you can substitute something else more common or affordable without sacrificing the taste or nutrition of your chosen dish.
+- Flexibility.
+If you can’t and one particular ingredient for a recipe, you can substitute something else more common or affordable without sacrificing the taste or nutrition of your chosen dish.

 Matt Moore, Oldways Project Coordinator